bestcoldman/Autotests_API_Books/README.md

 1) Receiving a response from the server
 2) Receiving the code status
 3) Checking the presence and values ​​of fields in the request response
-4) Connected Allure for clearer reporting of autotests
+4) Connected Allure for clearer reporting of autotests, which can be viewed in the test_results folder